vinceskahan/v5wiki/Troubleshooting-the-Davis-Vantage-station.md

 1. Unplug the console, take out the batteries, and wait a minute or two.
 This will cause the console software to internally reboot.
 In one case this has fixed the problem without data loss.

-2. If all else fails, stop WeeWX if it is running then use the utility `wee_device` to first dump any useful data in the logger, then to clear the memory.
+2. If all else fails, stop WeeWX if it is running then use the utility `weectl device` to first dump any useful data in the logger, then to clear the memory.

-        wee_device --dump
+        weectl device --dump
-        wee_device --clear-memory
+        weectl device --clear-memory

     Note that the `--dump` command can generate lots of "duplicate primary key" errors.
 These can be ignored.